iamkroot/trakt-scrobbler/README.md

 You should also uninstall poetry if you don't require it:
 *   `osx / linux / bashonwindows`: `POETRY_UNINSTALL=1 curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python`
 *   `windows powershell`: `$env:POETRY_UNINSTALL = 1; (Invoke-WebRequest -Uri https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py -UseBasicParsing).Content | python`

+If poetry is not installed on your system, you must have used `pipenv`.
+*    For uninstallation, replace `poetry env remove python3` with `pipenv --rm` in the steps above.
+To remove `pipenv` itself, use `pip uninstall pipenv`.

 After this, you can install the new version using steps in [Installation](#installation) section.